Visa and residence permit

-Students from outside the EU/EEA, who intend to stay in Sweden for a period longer than three months, must apply for a residence permit for studies (uppehållstillstånd).
+Students from outside the EU/EEA who intend to stay in Sweden more than three months must apply for a residence permit for studies.
 The permit must be issued before entry to Sweden.

 A person who is in Sweden for a period of less than three months does not need a residence permit.
 However, citizens of certain countries must have a visa.
-You apply for visa at the Swedish embassy or a Swedish consulate in your home country or in your country of residence.
+You apply for visa at the Swedish embassy or a Swedish consulate in your home country or in your country of residence: Swedish embassies and consulates

 Students from EU/EEA and Switzerland

 Students from the EU/EEA do not need a visa or residence permit for staying in Sweden.
-An EU/EEA citizen who is staying in Sweden for more than three months must however register the right of residence with the Swedish Migration Board (Migrationsverket) no later than three months after entering Sweden.
+An EU/EEA citizen who is staying in Sweden for more than a year should however register with the Swedish Tax Agency (Skatteverket).

 If you are a citizen of Switzerland you must apply for a residence permit.
 Nordic citizens can spend time in and live in Sweden without having to register or hold a residence permit.

 Extension of residence permit

 A residence permit is granted for one year at a time.
 If the period of study is less than one year you will be granted a residence permit that is valid for the length of the study period.
 If you have been enrolled for continued full-time studies and still have your support secured, you can apply for an extension of your residence permit.